 - Check pads daily.
 It’s important that even if there aren’t problems, your dog becomes comfortable with you fiddling around with their feet.

 Try Dog Paw Balms

-I also bought Paw Tectors booties because he was wearing through our socks too quickly between doing his business outside and his nails (though clipped).
+I also bought protective booties because he was wearing through our socks too quickly between doing his business outside and his nails.
 He hates them, but they seem to work for very short periods of time.
 I do grow tired of putting them back on multiple times per outside adventure.

 If None of the Above Work

 You can have the cracked paw wrapped by the vet.
 The downside is that you won’t be able to periodically check the paws to make sure they’re healing.
 Our vet would have given us a bootie for when he needed to go outside to go the bathroom.